-The call of Abram, later given the name Abraham, was God’s first step in restoring His relationship with man that was broken by sin in the Garden of Eden.
+The call of Abram, later given the name Abraham, was God’s first step in restoring His relationship with people, a relationship that had been broken by sin.
 As evidenced by Cain rising up and murdering his brother, Abel, man’s nature has always had a bent towards sin.
-We are independent thinkers, and prefer to walk in our own ways rather than God’s.
+People are independent thinkers, and often times, we prefer to walk in our own rebellious ways rather than to honor God’s.

-Many of us today have lived our lives away from God.
-Some of us were once close to God and walked away, and others never gave God much of a thought at all.
+Many of us today have lived our lives far away from God.
+Some of us were once close to Him and later turned away, while others of us have never given God much of a thought at all.

-Like Abraham, God has called each one of us to come out from where we are and to begin following Him.
-A loving, holy God wants to be involved in our daily lives, to experience us and to bless us, His creations.
+Like Abraham, God has called each one of us from wherever we are to begin to or return to following Him.
+The loving and holy God wants to be involved in our daily lives, to experience us and to bless us, His creations.

-God called Abram out of his comfort zone in the city Ur (now in Iraq), through Harran (now in Turkey), and into a new land that is now Israel.
-He did this to begin a new relationship with mankind that is based upon faith.
-He is reaching out to us, those who are willing to believe in Him.
-He was us to walk with Him, and to experience Him daily.
+God called Abram out of his comfort zone in the city Ur (in Iraq), through Haran (in Turkey), and into a new land, Israel.
+He did this to begin a new type of relationship with people based upon faith.
+The Lord is reaching out to each one of us, seeking those who are willing to believe in and walk with Him.

-Some believe that God is distant and aloof, and not interested in our daily life.
-But God’s interactions with Abraham, his son Isaac and with all his descendants throughout the genealogy of Jesus Christ show that this is not the case at all.
-God loves us and wants to be an intimate part of our daily experience.
-He also wants to use us for the good of others, to be the “hands and feet” of Christ reaching out to help them experience the blessings of God firsthand.
+Some today believe that God chooses to be far away, distant and aloof, and is not at all interested in participating in our daily lives.
+God’s interactions with Abraham and with all his descendants throughout the genealogy of Jesus Christ prove that this is not the case at all.
+God loves us and wants to be an intimate part of our daily experiences.
+He also wants to use us for His good will, to be His “hands and feet”, reaching out to help others to experience the blessings of God.

 7 Then the Lord said, “I have surely seen the affliction of my people who are in Egypt and have heard their cry because of their taskmasters.
 I know their sufferings, 8 and I have come down to deliver them out of the hand of the Egyptians and to bring them up out of that land to a good and broad land, a land flowing with milk and honey.
 Exodus 3:7-8 ESV